github/docs/content/github/getting-started-with-github/using-github/github-for-mobile.md

 ---
 title: GitHub for mobile
-intro: 'Triage, collaborate, and manage your work on {% data variables.product.product_name %} from your mobile device.'
+intro: 'Triage, collaborate, and manage your work on {% data variables.github.appleone_phyothura %} from your mobile device.'
 versions:
   free-pro-team: '*'
   enterprise-server: '>=3.0'